 There were several detail differences between the prototype at first flight and the production F2H-1.
-The most noticeable is that the fuselage was one foot shorter and the canopy about two feet shorter.
+The most noticeable is that the forward fuselage was one foot shorter and the canopy about 18 inches shorter.
 The vertical tail had a thicker forward fillet and there was considerable dihedral in the horizontal tail which was set a little lower on the vertical fin.
 The wing was thicker, its dihedral a little greater (five degrees versus three), and the chord a little less.
 Although the chord increase was small, the resulting difference in the size of the engine fairing on top of the wing root and the intersection of the wing surface and the tailpipe is noticeable.
 The wing root fillet inboard and aft of the tailpipe was also smaller.
 Finally the fin tip mounted pitot was located a little higher.

 I don't have any cockpit detail, but according to Bob Edholm who made the first and many subsequent flights, it was similar to the early F2H-1 cockpit and did not have an ejection seat or gun sight.
 One unusual feature shared with the FJ-1 Fury was a kneeling capability.
-After landing, a small castering nosewheel could be inserted under the nose forward of the nosegear which was then retracted, This was intended to allow more aircraft to be parked in a given area (the lowered nose of one underneath the raised tail of another) and raise the jet exhaust blast which was expected to be a problem to deck personnel.
+After landing, a small castering nosewheel could be inserted under the nose forward of the nose gear which was then retracted, This was intended to allow more aircraft to be parked in a given area (the lowered nose of one underneath the raised tail of another) and raise the jet exhaust blast which was expected to be a problem to deck personnel.
 These benefits apparently weren't worth the trouble and the capability disappeared early in production.
 Another unusual feature shared with the F3D Skyknight was a pivoting plate in the engine inlet which allowed the pilot to shut down and close off an engine for increased efficiency in long range cruise.
 Both intakes were normally closed off after the aircraft was parked and the engines shut down as well.
 The wing of the Banshee was exceptionally smooth due to the tooling and fabrication techniques used by McDonnell.
 This reduced drag and was considered to contribute to the excellent climb, cruise altitude, and range capability of the Banshee compared to other jet fighters of its generation although the aspect ratio probably had much more to do with it.
 Flight test of the XF2D revealed problems with airframe and control surface buffet which resulted in the production F2H-1s having an entirely different empennage and wing, in addition to a one-foot longer fuselage to add fuel and a longer canopy.
 The successive and successful changes to the external configuration which increase the limiting Mach Number were:

 -Longer wing root fairing